|Daily Itinerary||State Department Info|

-3) Each student will write a summary paper which examines in some depth the events, individuals, and influences that contribute to the uniqueness Van Gogh's art.
+3) Each student will write a summary paper in which examines in some depth the events, individuals, and influences that contribute to the uniqueness of one or two sites we visit.
 In this paper, the student is expected to integrate information from a variety of sources as well as include personal observations which indicate thoughtful reflection.
-The paper will be completed during the last week of the Interim period.

-5) Students are expected to participate cheerfully in all activities, to be attentive to guides and instructors, and to consult the reference materials during each excursion to more fully appreciate the significance of the sites we visit.
+4) Students are expected to participate cheerfully in all activities, to be attentive to guides, and to consult the Michelin Travel Guide during each excursion to more fully appreciate the significance of the sites we visit.

 Also see the Links to Websites.